SanderMertens/flecs/README.md

 The easiest way to add Flecs to a project is to add [flecs.c](https://raw.githubusercontent.com/SanderMertens/flecs/master/flecs.c) and [flecs.h](https://raw.githubusercontent.com/SanderMertens/flecs/master/flecs.h) to your source code.
 These files can be added to both C and C++ projects (the C++ API is embedded in flecs.h).
 Alternatively you can also build Flecs as a library by using the cmake, meson, bazel or bake buildfiles.

 ### Custom builds
 The Flecs source has a modular design which makes it easy to strip out code you don't need.
 At its core, Flecs is a minimalistic ECS library with a lot of optional features that you can choose to include or not.
-This section of the manual describes how to customize a build: https://github.com/SanderMertens/flecs/blob/master/docs/Manual.md#custom-builds
+[This section of the manual](https://github.com/SanderMertens/flecs/blob/master/docs/Manual.md#custom-builds) describes how to customize which features to include.

 ## Modules
 The following modules are available in [flecs-hub](https://github.com/flecs-hub) and are compatible with v2: